Spotting

 OGG has inter-island service by Hawaiian, Southwest, Aloha Air Cargo, Kamaka Air, Mokulele, FedEx Feeder, and TransAir.
 Mokulele operates out of the Commuter Terminal, and their flights primarily use Runway 5/23.

-OGG has mainland service by Alaska, American, Delta, Hawaiian, United, and Southwest; along with Air Canada and WestJet from up north.
+OGG has mainland service by Alaska, American, Delta, Hawaiian, United, and Southwest; along with Air Canada and WestJet from Canada.
 UPS Airlines and Amazon Prime Air have cargo flights.

 Outside of OGG, Hansen Road, that runs between Hāna Highway and Mokulele Highway is a possible location, though it is a bit far, and requires a long lens.
-The new Pu‘unene Shopping Center runs along the landing path of Runway 2, that parking lot should provide some arrival shots.
-The Courtyard by Marriott, outside OGG, has some views of arrivals, but best from the north end high floors facing Haleakalā.
+The new Pu‘unēnē Shopping Center runs along the landing path of Runway 2, that parking lot should provide some arrival shots.
+If you are staying at The Courtyard by Marriott, outside OGG, it has some views of arrivals from rooms in the north end high floors facing Haleakalā.
 Another spotting location is along the beach on Sprecklesville Road, off of Hāna Highway.
 It's near the departure end of Runway 2, and it requires an air band receiver, since that end is at a higher elevation that the approach end.

 Other roads around OGG are subject to security patrols, and spotting is not advised there.

-In 2016, HDOT-A revised the OGG Master Plan, which would include lengthening and resurfacing Runway 2/20, and building a temporary parallel runway for the duration of the project.
+In 2016, HDOT-A revised the OGG Master Plan, which would include lengthening and resurfacing Runway 2/20 and 5/23, and building a temporary parallel runway for 2/20 for the duration of the project.
 However, this has yet to come to fruition.

 Kapalua Airport [JHM/PHJH]